ml-explore/mlx-examples/lora/README.md

 | 600       |    1.123   |      1.274      |
 | 800       |    1.017   |      1.255      |
 | 1000      |    1.070   |      1.230      |

-After training for 1000 iterations, the validation perplexity reduces to XX.

 The model trains at around 475 tokens per second on an M2 Ultra.